Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Design of the measurement

 \subsection{Categorization}

-The events passing the selection described in Section~\ref{sec:reco} are classified into mutually exclusive event \emph{categories}, each targeted towards a particular STXS region.\footnote{In this paper, \emph{categories} refers to event groupings defined from reconstructed quantities, while \emph{regions} refers to the particle-level selections defined in the STXS framework.} This follows a technique similar to the one used in Ref.~\cite{HIGG-2016-21}, but the definition of the categories has been improved significantly.
+The events passing the selection described in Section~\ref{sec:reco} are classified into mutually exclusive event \emph{categories}, each targeted towards a particular STXS analysis region.\footnote{In this paper, \emph{categories} refers to event groupings defined from reconstructed quantities, while \emph{regions} refers to the particle-level selections defined in the STXS framework. \emph{Classes} refers to groups of categories targeting the same STXS region.} This follows a technique similar to the one used in Ref.~\cite{HIGG-2016-21}, but the definition of the categories has been improved significantly.
 The categorization in Ref.~\cite{HIGG-2016-21} was implemented sequentially over production modes, in order of increasing cross-section.
 In the present analysis, the categories are instead defined using a unified technique covering all processes simultaneously, and are designed to maximize a global criterion of sensitivity in the measurement of the cross-sections in all STXS regions.

 The technique proceeds in several steps.
-First, simulated Higgs boson production event samples are used to train a multiclass BDT to separate signal events coming from different STXS regions.
-This multiclass BDT classifier outputs one discriminant value for each STXS region.
-The output discriminant values are then used to assign signal events to various STXS \emph{classes}.
-Each of these detector-level classes targets events from a particular STXS region defined at the particle level.
+First, simulated Higgs boson production event samples are used to train a multiclass BDT to separate signal events coming from different STXS analysis regions.
+This multiclass BDT classifier outputs one discriminant value for each of the 45 STXS analysis region.
+The output discriminant values are then used to assign signal events to 45 STXS \emph{classes}.
+Each of these detector-level classes targets events from a particular STXS analysis region defined at the particle level.
 Finally, each class is further divided into multiple categories using a binary multivariate classifier.
 This classifier is trained to separate signal from continuum background and Higgs boson events from other STXS regions in each class.

 The inputs to all the classifiers are variables describing the kinematic and identification properties of the reconstructed particles presented in Section~\ref{sec:reco}: \begin{itemize} \item the kinematics of the diphoton system; \item the numbers of reconstructed jets, $b$-jets, electrons, muons and top quarks; \item the kinematics of the system composed of the two photons and one or more jets, if jets are present, and of the system composed of the two highest-\pt\ jets in the event, if at least two jets are present; \item the kinematics of the reconstructed leptons and top quarks; \item the reconstruction score of the top quarks, computed from the kinematics of the top quark decay products as described in Ref.~\cite{HIGG-2019-01}; \item other event quantities such as the missing transverse momentum. \end{itemize} Among the top-associated production processes, the \tHqb\ mode can be separated from both \ttH\ and \tHW\ due to differences in kinematics and event topology, in particular the presence of a forward jet and the absence of a second well reconstructed top quark candidate in the event.